Aephn/insurity-telemetrics-predictor-poc/docs/xgboost_model.md

 # XGBoost Telematics Risk Model Documentation

 ## Purpose
-This document explains the structure, assumptions, parameters, and transformation formulas of the prototype XGBoost model implemented in `models/xgboost_sagemaker.py`.
-It supports a usage-based (UBI) auto insurance pricing workflow by mapping aggregated telematics behavior metrics to a continuous risk estimate and downstream premium & safety score transformations.
+This document explains the structure, assumptions, parameters, and transformation formulas of the prototype XGBoost model implemented in `models/aws_sagemaker/xgboost_model.py` (script-mode compatible).
+It supports a usage-based (UBI) auto insurance pricing workflow by mapping aggregated telematics behavior metrics to a continuous risk estimate and downstream premium & safety score / pricing transformations.

 ---
 ## Conceptual Layers